jhayward01/enc-server-go/README.md

 * _DeleteRecord_ - This endpoint accepts requests for record deletion via a user ID.

-The _back-end_ service defines three related endpoints for storing and retrieving encrypted user data.
+The _back-end_ service defines three parallel endpoints for storing and retrieving encrypted user data.
 This microservice interacts with a MongoDB instance to provide persistent storage of data.